aws-samples/aurora-dsql-samples/ruby/example_code/rails/README.md

 end
 ```

-Finally, generate the schema from the model files in `db/migrate`.
+Generate the schema from the model files in db/migrate.

 ``` bash
 bin/rails db:migrate
 ```

+Finally, disable the `plpgsql` extension by modifying the `{app root directory}/db/schema.rb` .
+In order to disable the plpgsql extension, remove the `enable_extension "plgsql"` line.

 ## CRUD Examples